 Fertilizer Types and When to Use Them

 Understanding the different types of fertilizers and when to use them can significantly improve the health of your plants.
-Here are a few common types of fertilizers:
+Here are a few common types of fertilizers covering organic and synthetic options.

 • Liquid Fertilizers: These are fast-acting and quickly provide nutrients, making them perfect for correcting deficiencies.
 However, they need to be applied more frequently and may wash out of the soil quicker.

-• Slow-Release Fertilizers: These fertilizers release nutrients gradually over time, providing consistent feeding to your plants.
+• Slow-Release Fertilizers: These fertilizers release nutrients gradually over time, such as worm castings or compost, providing consistent feeding to your plants.
 They are ideal for preventing nutrient deficiencies and are often used in long-term setups.

-• Organic Fertilizers: Made from natural sources like compost, worm castings, or fish meal, these fertilizers offer slow, sustained release of nutrients while also improving soil health.
-They’re an excellent choice for organic growers.
+• Organic Fertilizers: Made from natural sources like compost, worm castings, molasses or fish meal, these fertilizers offer slow, sustained release of nutrients while also improving soil health.
+They’re an excellent choice for organic growers and also keep the bacteria and fungi present well fed.

 How to Adjust pH for Better Nutrient Absorption